Woman's car stolen while pumping gas near airport

 11Alive asked East Point Police if there’s anything the department can do to specifically deter this kind of crime.

-The person 11Alive spoke to said they can step up in patrols in certain situations but in this case the onus is really on the driver to take the keys out of the car and lock the vehicle while they pump gas.
+The person 11Alive spoke to said they can step up in patrols in certain situations but in this case, the burden is really on the driver to take the keys out of the car and lock the vehicle while they pump gas.

 © 2017 WXIA-TV